Landmark (company)

 Landmark is a serviced office provider based in London.
-As of April 2021, it operates 40 serviced offices in nine different cities.
+As of April 2021, it operates 40 serviced offices in nine cities.

 History

 Landmark was established in February 2000 to provide serviced offices to corporate firms in central London.
 Initially focusing on City of London buildings, it expanded into the West End of London in 2013, an area reported by Jones Lang LaSalle to have limited high-end office space.

 In January 2018, Landmark merged with office space provider i2 Office.

 Landmark provides private offices, virtual offices, meeting rooms and Club Space membership, also known as coworking.

 Buildings

 Landmark currently provides office space in 40 buildings: